ReemanS/heartstopper/README.md

 # Heartstopper

 This is a gimmick webpage that features a jumpscare effect triggered by a button click.
-The project is a refactored version of an [earlier project i made](https://github.com/ReemanS/simple-js) when I didn't have much experience in writing code, now implemented using React.
+The project is a refactored version of an [earlier project I made](https://github.com/ReemanS/simple-js) when I didn't have much experience in writing code, now implemented using React.

 You can take a look and share the webpage with your friends through this link: